jonathanbossenger/wp-content/blog-posts/introducing-mcp-adapter.md

 )
 ```

-In the case of any Core Abilities, you will can hook into the `wp_register_ability_args` filter, to update their registration arguments to include the `meta.mcp.public` flag.
+In the case of any Core Abilities, you can hook into the `wp_register_ability_args` filter, to update their registration arguments to include the `meta.mcp.public` flag.

 ```php
 <?php